scothew/s3management/lab1/README.md

 6. Click **Save** then **Save Tags**

 7. Your object has now been tagged.
-Feel free to tag the first 3 objects.

 <!--
 ## Example Uses for S3 Object Tags